intel-system-studio/samples/README.md

 ![](images/builder-settings.png)

-On the same property panel, select the "**Behavior**" tab and change the "**Build (Incremental build)**" field so it matches the `Makefile` build target of interest.
+On the same property panel, select the "**Behavior**" tab and clear the "**Build (Incremental build)**" field so it is blank, as shown in the image below.
+Optionally, you can set this field so match one of the `Makefile` build make targets.

+>   **NOTE:** If you choose to not use the default or "blank" make target you
+>   will have to inspect the sample's `Makefile` for options.
+The precise name
->   **NOTE:** The precise name of the make target of interest depends on how the
+>   of the make targets that can be used depend on how the sample's `Makefile`
->   sample's `Makefile` has been written.
-Many of the sample makefiles have
+>   has been written.
+Most of the samples have multiple make targets.
->   multiple targets.

-See the README file inside the sample you have imported for a description of the make target(s) in order to figure out what target name to put in this field (usually this information is in a section of the README titled *"for Linux\* command-line users"*).
-If the README file is an html file (`readme.html`) you can view it in the Eclipse edit window by double-clicking that file in the Eclipse Project Explorer.

-If it is unclear what the make target should be, leave this field blank or try using "release" as the make target (as shown in the screenshot below).

 ![](images/set-makefile-target.png)